A Moment in Time

 Walking to the end of the counter she stood, tapping a toe in her wickedly high heels.
 She’d changed into the sexy crisscrossed leather sandals at the end of her class, why not?
 She wanted to make an impression.

-“Do you feel it too?”
-Sophia whispered in her ear.
+“Do you feel it too?” her throaty voice whispered in her ear.

-“My God, I never thought I would, of course I do,” Isabella’s smooth lips moved against the perfect shell of her ear.
+“My God, I never thought I would, of course I do,” Isabella’s smooth lips moved against the perfect shell of Sophia’s ear.

 “Let’s get out of here.
 We’re never going to be able to get a private word in.
 Too many of your classmates will wonder what’s up.
 Besides, I want to remember this moment in time.
 This moment when I finally have hope to love.”
-Isabella pulled Sophia, by the hand she wouldn’t let go of, and walked out into the green space.
+Isabella pulled Sophia by the hand she wouldn’t let go of and walked out into the green space.
+Her tea forgotten, the barista’s call an irritating buzz to be ignored.
+“Let me tell you how I love you.”z, ignored.
+“Let me tell you how I love you.”